SENSE-UGent/E_I002454_Geostatistics/README.md

 The link is: https://github.com/SENSE-UGent/E_I002454_Geostatistics.git

 You can then select the first notebook.
-After pressing the ‘open new notebook’ button (indicated in red on the screen print above), you will have imported the notebook into your Collaboratory project, which will open in a new tab.
+After pressing the ‘open new notebook’ button (indicated in red on the screen print above), you will have imported the notebook into your Colaboratory project, which will open in a new tab.
 Next, save the notebook to your Google Drive [File > Save a copy in Drive]:

 When you have taken these steps, you have a local copy of the notebook that you can run and edit.

 Guidelines adapted from P. De Smedt for ESS course.

-The notebooks mainly use the python package 'GeostatsPy':
+The notebooks mainly use the Python package 'GeostatsPy':
 Pyrcz, M.J., Jo.
 H., Kupenko, A., Liu, W., Gigliotti, A.E., Salomaki, T., and Santos, J., 2021, GeostatsPy Python Package: Open-source Spatial Data Analytics and Geostatistics, DOI: /doi/10.5281/zenodo.13835444.

 The notebooks are mainly based on the demo notebooks from: